Samuel Street Jr.: Later career

 Street used the profits from the mills to become a moneylender, further increasing his profits.
 He did not discriminate on who he lent money to, giving various amounts to farmers, politicians, and clergy.
 He was very strict with borrowers who submitted late payments, although granted leniency to the clergy elite.
 He became the second-largest shareholder of the Bank of Upper Canada in 1830 and possibly the largest shareholder of the Gore Bank; he also held shares in the Bank of Montreal and the Commercial Bank of the Midland District.
 He acquired shares in the Welland Canal Company, Erie and Ontario Railroad Company, various road projects, and other transportation companies.
 He also owned debentures issued by the Upper Canadian government, the Gore district, and the Wellington District.

 Street was also a land speculator and bought property in almost every region of the province.
 He acquired this land via foreclosures on loans and sales of land to recover unpaid taxes from farmers.
 He was well connected with local officials in various regions and lent them money for public work projects in exchange for preferential treatment on purchasing property.
 Local officials would also notify him when land was to be sold at cheaper rates due to a sheriff's sale.
 He employed agents throughout the province who would administer and purchase property for him.
 He vigorously defended himself in legal disputes by consulting people holding important legal or political positions and paying witnesses to attend court proceedings.

 In the 1830s Street and Clark build a wooden walkway around their property at The Burning Springs in the Niagara region.
-The spring was a natural gas spring and Street would charge tourists to see the colourless liquid from the spring be lit.
+The spring was a natural gas spring and Street would charge tourists to see the spring be lit.
 Other citizens in the Niagara region would hire Street to act as their agent concerning business concerns.
 He was an executor for prominent people in Niagara to settle estates and disperse land.
 In 1839 he was promoted to colonel in the 3rd Lincoln Militia.

 In 1841, Street purchased shares in the Welland Canal Company, which were exchanged for debentures issued by the Upper Canadian government.
 William Hamilton Merritt assisted Street in purchasing the stocks at a lower price because Merritt had close relationships with the owners of the canal.
 Merritt also informed Street of a bill in the Upper Canadian legislature that, if passed, would further increase the value of the canal's stocks.
 Street purchased as much stock in the company as he could, but died before he could profit from the exchange.